zero-motorcycle-community/browser-parse/README.md

 # Usage
 1. Get log files from the Zero App (Support/Email Bike Logs)
-1. send to file storage.
+1. Send to file storage.
 1. Choose .bin file in the Decoder tool to decode text and view charts.

 **DISCLAIMER:** This software is not sponsored by, associated with, affiliated with, or endorsed by Zero Motorcycles.
 It is maintained by riders just like you.
 Information is presented as-is and may be inaccurate.